ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Adapter for JDBC User's Manual.md

 #### Datbase Versions

--   Altibase : Version 6.3.1 or above
+-   Altibase : Version 6.3.1 or later

--   OTHER DB : JDBC 4.1 or lower version of other database
+-   OTHER DB : JDBC 4.1 or earlier version of other database

 #### Database Character Set